 During their freshman year at Asbury, Caleb ‘06 and Christy Lee ’06 Swaringen were strangers who found themselves working together in the Z.T.
 Johnson Cafeteria.
-“I worked the salad bar and she worked the sandwich bar,” Caleb said — the ultimate Asbury meet.
+“I worked the salad bar and she worked the sandwich bar,” Caleb said — the ultimate Asbury meet-cute.

 A little more than 10 years have passed since their graduation, and the Swaringens are now married and living with their three children in Texas.
 Caleb teaches sixth-grade reading and writing at a charter school and Christy stays home with the kids while working as a freelance graphic designer.